Best Wired Routers for Home or Small Business

 When you buy through links in this article, I may earn an affiliate commission.
 Learn More.

+Over many years in the field, I’ve been involved in setting up countless networks for clients large and small.
+The landscape for routers hasn’t changed that much over the years except for two factors: speed and price.
 It’s now possible to get extremely capable small, wired routers at prices that would have been unheard of only a few years ago, and there are good options for various needs from high-speed internet connections to VPN focused models.

-I’ve looked through all the SOHO router models on the market today and selected The MikroTik hEX S as the best overall due to it’s powerful features, comprehensive user interface, abundant support, and amazing price.
+I’ve looked through all the SOHO router models on the market today and selected The MikroTik hEX S as the best overall due to its powerful features, comprehensive user interface, abundant support, and amazing price.
 It’s not the fastest router around, though, so I also have router reviews for various specific needs based on features, performance, and customer feedback.

 Best Overall

-MikroTik hEX S
+MikroTik hEX RB750Gr3

 Do you need a wired router?